00mjk/isomorfeus-project/docs/upgrading.md

   allow MyQuery, :execute
 end
 ```
+- instance store is gone, instead just use state for Components

 #### Other Changes
 - the LucidI18n::Mixin is automatically included in LucidApp, LucidComponent and LucidFunc components